emmt/ArrayTools.jl/README.md

 @inline Base.parent(A::CustomArray) = A.arr
 ```

-As a result, instances of `CustomArray{T,N}` will be also seen as instances of
+As a result, instances of your `CustomArray{T,N}` will be also seen as
-`AbstractArray{T,N}` and will behave as if they implement linear indexing.
+instances of `AbstractArray{T,N}` and will behave as if they implement linear
-Apart from the needs to extend the `Base.parent` method, the interface to
+indexing.
+Apart from the needs to extend the `Base.parent` method, the
-`LinearArray{T,N}` should provide any necessary methods for indexation, getting
+interface to `LinearArray{T,N}` should provide any necessary methods for
-the dimensions, the element type, *etc.* for the derived custom type.
-You may
+indexation, getting the dimensions, the element type, *etc.* for the derived
-however override these definitions by more optimized or more suitable methods
+custom type.
+You may however override these definitions by more optimized or
-specialized for your custom array-like type.
+more suitable methods specialized for your custom array-like type.

 If your custom array-like type is based on an array whose index style is
 `IndexCartesian()` (instead of `IndexLinear()` in the above example), just make